Rangers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Texas has a record of 5-4, a 55.6% win rate, when it's set as an underdog of +115 or more by bookmakers this season.
+- Texas is 8-6 this season when entering a game as the underdog by -105 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Rangers have a 46.5% chance of pulling out a win.
+- The Rangers have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Texas' games have gone over the total in 23 of its 39 chances.
+- Texas and its opponents have gone over the total this season in 24 of its 40 opportunities.

 - The Rangers have played just two games with a spread this season and covered in each game.